 - Repeat this row for every row of your crochet item, changing colors whenever necessary.
 Weave in your ends as you go.

-Chevron Crochet Stitch Variations
+Chevron Crochet Pattern Variations

-Your color choices and width of stripes will play a big part in the final appearance of your item.
+Your color choices and the width of stripes will play a big part in the final appearance of your item.
 Neutral colors in very wide stripes will make a lovely throw or blanket.
 Ombre color gradations look great with this pattern.
 On the other end of the scale, bright, contrasting colors will also be very effective.
 You can also separate each color with a white or neutral stripe.
 The possibilities are endless!

-Double Chevron Crochet Stitch
+Double Chevron Crochet Stitch Pattern

-This chevron pattern can be created just as easily using half double crochet or double crochet stitches.
+This chevron pattern crochet can be created just as easily using half double crochet or double crochet stitches.
 The taller the stitch you choose, the looser your fabric will end up.
 Your item will work up even faster with taller stitches.

-You just need to follow the pattern for the single crochet chevron, but each time, substitute single crochet with the stitch of your choice.
+You just need to follow the pattern for the single crochet chevron, but each time, substitute the single crochet with the stitch of your choice.

 Whichever stitch you choose, you just need to repeat the pattern of crocheting 3 stitches together (or decreasing stitches) for the valleys, and crocheting 3 stitches into 1 stitch (or increasing stitches) for the peaks.